spinupwp/spinupwp-plugin/readme.txt

 * Ensures debug.log files aren’t saved in a publicly-accessible location

 == Changelog ==

+= 1.1 =
+* `wp spinupwp status` and `wp spinupwp update-object-cache-dropin` WP-CLI commands added.
+* WP-CLI cache related commands moved to new `cache` subcommand, e.g. `wp spinupwp cache purge-site`.
+* Don't report "Your site is set to log errors to a potentially public file" issue in site health tool.
+* Automatically update object-cache.php drop-in when a new version is available.
+* Adhere to WordPress coding standards.

 = 1.0.3 =
 * Fix "The plugin does not have a valid header" error.